astropy/astroquery/docs/eso/eso.rst

 the first ``:`` sign (e.g. ``target``, ``resolver``, ``stime``, ``etime``...).
 When a parameter is prefixed by ``[ ]``, the presence of the associated column in the query result can be controlled.

-Note: the instrument query forms can be opened in your web browser directly using the ``show_form`` option of the :meth:`~astroquery.eso.EsoClass.query_instrument` method.
+Note: the instrument query forms can be opened in your web browser directly using the ``open_form`` option of the :meth:`~astroquery.eso.EsoClass.query_instrument` method.
 This should also help with the identification of acceptable keywords.